Wall Paint Pastel: How to Paint Pastel Colours

-The dark winter days are coming to an end, and outside it's slowly becoming more colourful.
-Are you longing for more colour and freshness inside your four walls?
-Then here's the perfect guide for you: Find out how to bring the blossoming of nature into your home with delicate, airy pastel colours.
+Are you longing for more colour and freshness within your four walls?
+Then we have the perfect guide for you: Find out how to bring the blossoming of nature into your home with delicate, airy pastel colours.

-Walls in pastel shades: inspiration from our painting community
+Walls in pastel colours: inspiration from our painting community

-Especially in spring, we long for lightness again, when the world begins to blossom once more.
-Wall paints in pastel sh ades even bring this freshness and security into your home all year round.
-The members of our MissPompadour painting community will show you how you can set the scene with pastel shades.
-Let yourself be surprised and inspired!
+Especially in spring, we long for lightness again, when the world begins to blossom once more. wall paints in pastel shades bring this freshness and cosiness into your home all year round.
+The members of our MissPompadour Painting community will show you how to showcase pastel shades.
+Let them surprise and inspire you!

-You might think that pastel shades are only something for "girls" and look more childish than fashionable.
-Pastel colours are back in fashion for grown-ups and people with a sense of style - real trend colours, in fact.
+Pastel colours are real trend colours.
 With the perfect combination, you can furnish your home elegantly and chicly with wall paints in pastel shades.
-Find out how you can best implement your ideas with wall paints in pastel shades.
+Find out how you can best realise your ideas with wall paints in pastel colours

 The colour scheme of pastel shades: Which colours belong to the pastel shades?